Coronavirus vaccine: EU seals deal with BioNTech, Pfizer to secure doses | DW | 11.11.2020

 France, Germany, Spain and others in the 27-member bloc "absolutely" would have been able to secure national contracts, Spahn said.
 "The question is, whether that would have reflected our understanding of European solidarity."

 On Monday, German company BioNTech and US firm Pfizer said their jointly-produced vaccine was 90% effective at preventing COVID-19.
-The announcement is a breakthrough in the fight against the coronavirus pandemic, although the vaccine is still being tested in Phase II trials.
+The announcement is a breakthrough in the fight against the coronavirus pandemic, although the vaccine is still being tested.

 Researchers say they haven't found any safety concerns in their trials, although that will need to continue to be tested.
 BioNTech said the immunization effect could "last for at least a year" but the duration of the effect remains to be seen.